-Our stories are as vast and varied as any culture’s and not enough of them are being told so we want to support the artists who are telling them so we can see more of them on the silver screen.
+The black community's stories are as vast and varied as any culture’s and not enough of them are being told so we want to support the artists who are telling them so we can see more of them on the silver screen.
 And yes, we take submissions from artists from around the world of any sex, sexual orientation, or ethnicity, White, Black, Latin, Asian, Arab, and everything in between.
 We believe in, support, and practice creating diversity in the workplace and support artists of all ethnicities.

-Our aim is to forge a screenwriting competition that will launch the careers of cinema’s next generation of filmmakers.
+Our aim is to create a screenwriting competition that will launch the careers of cinema’s next generation of great filmmakers.
 We are passionate about developing artists.
 We want our competition to bridge the gap between up and coming artists and the talent representation that will ultimately put them in front of production executives that make black films in the United States and abroad.

 And we love all kinds of stories from studio blockbusters to art house fare; from silly Tyler Perry films to outrageous Ice Cube comedies.
 No two paths are the same and no two stories are either.
 And again, we accept scripts from people of all shapes and sizes, colors, ethnicities, sexes, and sexual orientations from all over the world, not just African Americans.
 As long as your script is about the black community or issues affecting the black community, where ever that black community might be, be it in the U.S., Africa, or outer space.
-We just want to see more stories about our communities.
+We just want to see more stories about black communities.

 Black Screenplays Matter rewards screenwriters with various prizes including distribution of your script to top industry executives at several production companies and talent agencies in both New York and Los Angeles as well as to our database of A list agents, managers, and festival winners on both coasts who are looking for clients and material to produce.
 Three winners will also receive an InkTip Script Listing of your script on InkTip so that even more producers and reps can find you.